 What Can I Do if I am Guilty of DUI?

 Do not rely on your family or friends that have had drunk driving charges in the past for advice as to what to do.
-It is in your best interest to contact an attorney who specializes in defending charges of drunk driving in Michigan before you start a course of action.
-This way you will make the final decisions based on what course of action is best for you.
+It is in your best interest to contact an attorney who specializes in defending allegations of drunk driving in Michigan before you start a course of action.
+This way, you will make the final decisions based on what course of action is best for you.

 What if I am not guilty of OWI?